Skip to main content

 • accessibility.

-The Strategy aims to improve the interdependence of education and the content provided by public collections, and the Strategy generally gives a huge emphasis on education (especially public education), to provide resources for teaching.
-For the year 2020, the budget (költségvetés) for realising the Strategy was HUF 670 million (about EUR 1.8 million).
-Target groups of the Strategy (besides the whole population) include those involved in public education and disadvantaged people.
+The strategy aims to improve the interdependence of education and the content provided by public collections, and the strategy generally places a strong emphasis on education (particularly public education), to provide resources for teaching.
+The target groups of the Strategy (in addition to the entire population) those working in public education and disadvantaged people.